ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 5. You will be directed to the Checkout screen

    1. Validate or change the choices already made.
    2. Add SSH Key under the **Advanced System Configuration** heading.
-Via the 'Server 1' drop down select the SSH key you specified earlier.
+Via the 'Server 1' drop down, select the SSH key you specified earlier.
    3. Set the VRA Hostname and Domain name.
 This domain name is not used for routing and DNS but should align with your network naming standards.
    4. Click **Submit Order**